 Course Pass Rates

-Over 90% of students in the elective courses (PD3–PD7) and required Engineering courses (PD20 and PD21) receive their credits, while the non-Engineering required courses (PD1 and PD2) have lower pass rates, but typically still range between low eighty and low ninety percent.
+Over 90% of students in the elective courses (PD3–PD7) and required Engineering courses (PD20 and PD21) receive their credits, while the non-Engineering required courses (PD1, and PD11/PD12 (formerly PD2)) have lower pass rates, but typically still range between low eighty and low ninety percent.
 When students do not earn their credits, a common explanation is that they did not login to the course whatsoever.